linhtran174/SpeakNow/README.md

-# video-chat-peerjs
+# speakNow

-A small application based on WebRTC that allows people to register with a name and quickly video call any of the registered others https://xseed.tech
+A small web application based on WebRTC that allows english learners to get instantly matched-up with anonymous peers and practice English https://xseed.tech

 ```
 npm install